Crowd surge kills at least 8 at Houston music festival

 Goods said she was so desperate to get out that she bit a man on the shoulder to get him to move.

-The dead ranged in age from 14 to 27, and 13 people were still hospitalized, Mayor Sylvester Turner said.
+The dead ranged in age from 14 to 27, and 13 people were still hospitalized Saturday, Mayor Sylvester Turner said.
 He called the disaster “a tragedy on many different levels” and said it was too early to draw conclusions about what went wrong.

 “It may well be that this tragedy is the result of unpredictable events, of circumstances coming together that couldn’t possibly have been avoided," said Judge Lina Hidalgo, Harris County’s top elected official.
 "But until we determine that, I will ask the tough questions.”

-Note: This story has been corrected to show that Travis Scott is 30 years old, not 29.